The Deputy Police Commissioner is today meeting with the Police and Crime Panel, the body which scrutinses the work of the Commissioner.

 The Panel support the Commissioner in her work, while holding responsibility for overseeing her work and making sure she is holding the Chief Constable to account.

-The Commissioner will also present a report on the work of her Community Engagement team and the appropriate adult service she commissions to ensure vulnerable people in police custody get the support they need.
+The Deputy Police Commissioner will also present a report on the work of the Community Engagement team and the appropriate adult service which is commissioned to ensure vulnerable people in police custody get the support they need.

 These meetings are always open to the public and you are welcome to attend.